Sneaker679/ibmq_green_dvmc/quantum_computer_codes/README.md

 - use_qcm (Y/N) : Calls or doesn't call the QCM module in the code.
 This is because the QCM installation may be difficult for some, thus this benchmark is optionnal.

 - force_custom_lattice (Y/N): This will tell the code to use the custom lattice models inputted in `parameters.py` instead of the automatically generated lattice.
-- hopping_matrix_for_qiskit_lattice (Y/N) : If force_custom_lattice == 'Y', the current implementation can initialize a qiskit lattice in 2 ways.
+- hopping_matrix_for_qiskit_lattice (Y/N) (NO LONGER A PARAMETER SINCE A SIMPLER SOLUTION WAS FOUND): If force_custom_lattice == 'Y', the current implementation can initialize a qiskit lattice in 2 ways.
 The first one is by using a hopping matrix, defined in `parameters.py`.
 The second option is to initialize the lattice using qiskit's Lattice model classes and work from there.
 Highly custom lattices can be created from it, which could be very useful for the user.
 However, by using this second method, it is possible that the spectrums of the benchmarks don't overlap with the spectrum of qiskit, because the labels of the sites are different depending on the source code of the packages.
 This is why, as the user, you get to choose between using a hopping matrix to initialize the lattice, or using the lattice classes of qiskit.

 - force_custom_circuit (Y/N): By default, the code will initialize the qubits of the circuit with an exact ground state vector.
 If you wish to test your own custom circuit, input 'Y'.
 - decompose_and_print_circuit (Y/N): The circuit used in the code can be decomposed by qiskits into more elementary gates.
 By decomposing the circuit, said circuit will be printed in the CMD for you to see, and this decomposed circuit will also be used in the code.
 You will quickly notice that it is not very practical to have this on, because calculation times are way longer and the circuit itself becomes enourmous.